 5. Hold and breathe.
 Hold for 20-30 seconds, breathing slowly and evenly.
 You should feel a stretch along the outside of the ankle and deep in the outer hip.
 Release, switch sides, and repeat 2-3 rounds per side.

-Proper form cues: flexed foot, tall spine, and gentle pressure on the top knee.
+Proper form cues: flexed top foot (toes pulled back), tall spine, and gentle two-finger pressure on the top knee.

 Pointing the Top Foot